rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 (Bryzhinski 1991: 38) ‘And frequently, it turns out, this loner comes out right.’

 <pgNo>193</pgNo>
-193

-MORPHOLOGY

 #### 4.5.4.
-Personal and reflexive/intensive pronouns
-and secondary declension
+Personal and reflexive/intensive pronouns and secondary declension

 According to Agafonova (2000: 143–145) the genitive forms of the personal pronouns and reﬂexive/intensive personal pronouns are used in the role of possessive pronouns.
 This statement can be augmented to contain both reﬂexive/intensive stem and reﬂexive/